Need help surviving the first trimester? Learn how to cope with difficult morning sickness and fatigue early in your pregnancy.

-Many moms also swear by pairing a protein with a sugar.
-This combination helps ease the nausea that might creep up on you.
+Many moms also swear by pairing a protein with a sugar to ease nausea.

 2. Move slowly

-Your body feeling the way it does is signaling you to relax.
+Feeling nauseous and tired?
+That’s your body’s way of signaling you to relax.
 It wants you to take it easy, nap if you can, and slow down.
 Moving at your old pace will only make you dizzier and more nauseous.

-So move slowly, in every way.
+So, move slowly, in every way.
 Stand up carefully if you’ve been sitting at your desk.
-Take lengthy steps when you move around the house.
-Imagine emerging from a roller coaster that got you dizzy.
-You’d want to walk just as cautiously.
+Take lengthy steps when you move around the house, and avoid sudden turns or bending too quickly.

 You likely don’t have much of an appetite, but your doctor still expects you to put on some weight.
 The best way?
 Eat small, healthy snacks throughout the day.